Fauzia-khan/Analysing-the-Sensitivity-of-the-SSTSS-Process/README.md

 21. **A sample output of the SSTSS Process**  - shows an example output of the SSTSS Process. </br>

-22. **Test Scenarios - Catalog 1** - Consists of the list of scenarios from the land transport authority of Singapore. </br>
+22. **Test Scenarios - Land Transport Authority of Singapore** - Consists of the list of scenarios from the Land Transport Authority of Singapore. </br>

-23. **Test Scenarios - Catalog 2** - Consists of the list of scenarios from the US Department of Transportation. </br>
+23. **Test Scenarios - US Dept. of Transportation** - Consists of the list of scenarios from the US Department of Transportation. </br>